hyundai-robotics/doc-hi6-sdk/3-practice-argosx/3-setup-ui/6-load-file.md

 Here, let's repeat the test we performed in the previous section.

-Open the ArgosX setup screen, change the setup values, ​​such as the IP address and output assigned signal, and save them by pressing the [OK] key.
+Open the ArgosX setup screen, change the setup values,   such as the IP address and output assigned signal, and save them by pressing the [OK] key.

 Check whether an argosx.json file is created in the project/ folder of the virtual controller, as shown below.